Serious violence

 Due to the national focus, the London’s Violence Reduction Unit (VRU) is leading on the coordination and delivery of the duty across the 32 London boroughs.
 The VRU have outlined the statutory actions needed to meet the requirements of the Duty.
 These statutory actions include the creation of the Violence Strategic Needs Assessment and the Violence Strategic Delivery Plan.

-Statutory actions must be reported on and submitted to the VRU by 31 January 2024.
+Statutory actions must be reported on and submitted to the VRU by end of financial year 2025/26.

 Serious Violence Needs Assessment